 The same thing because we had a doubt on a particular project and we were stuck for a while.
 Our mentors guided us through and helped us solve it.

 Q. How would you describe your experience working on Drupal?

 We actually were not trying to make a website.
 That was only the first week.
 Then we started learning how Drupal works.
 We were reading Drupal code and all that.
 So actually we are working on Drupal 8.
 Since it is object-oriented it is actually challenging to find out how Drupal 8 works.
 But then over the weeks, we have come to a good understanding.

 Q. Adrian, would you like to add something?

 I think the community is very vibrant in Drupal.
 So while we were learning to contribute to the pipeline, we saw a lot of people were contributing.
 What is a contribution, to add a particular feature or not, the discussion went into all of this?
 We had to read through that.
 Then we had a chance to collaborate with people that were experienced in Drupal and all that.

 Q. Did you find Drupal a steep learning curve?

 Steep learning curve definitely.
 Cause we were not used to so much object oriented programming.

 Q. What are your future plans concerning contributions to Drupal?

-When you asked us what have been our responsibilities for internship, what we mentioned was what we did for the first week.
-After that we made a presentation.
+When you asked us what have been our responsibilities for the internship was, what we mentioned was what we did for the first week.
+After that, we made a presentation.
 We made a slide for the presentation on Drupal .
 We will be making the presentation this weekend.
 And then we started searching the Search 404 module and giving patches for it.
 So we have started contributing to the contributed modules now.
-So after this internship, during the coming months we will be continuing to contribute to Drupal.
+So after this internship, during the coming months, we will be continuing to contribute to Drupal.
 We are interested in doing that.